bediger4000/alien_words/README.md

 It requires the candidate to think about the problem, and devise a solution.
-The solution has some subtleties, so the candidate will probably have to evolve the data structure, and change the algorithm.
+The solution has some subtleties, so the candidate will probably have to modify the data structure, and change the algorithm as coding progresses and information presents itself.

 The interviewer would get to see some non-trivial code.
 There's opportunities for the candidate to make the code more or less clear